A fun and simple Halloween pumpkin craft.

-One of the things I love best about this project is that you can do it year after year with your littles.
+One of the things I love best about this project is that you can do it year after year with your kids.

 We first did this activity when my daughter was two years old.
 We did it again the next year when she was three.
-It was so fun for me to see how much she had grown in her art skills over the last year.
+It was so fun for me to see how much she had grown in her art skills over that one year.

 She was much more deliberate with her painting and the placement of her pumpkin face.
 Her pumpkin still turned out pretty abstract (but I’m sure that’s the look she was going for)!